Knicks beat Nets as Irving misses game after Kobe’s death

 Not Sunday.

 Kyrie Irving couldn’t bring himself to play after his friend’s death.
-The ones who did took the floor with the knowledge that Bryant would have had one expectation.
+The ones who took the floor did so with the knowledge that Bryant would have had one expectation.

 “Understand that he’d want you to go out there and play — hard,” Knicks veteran Taj Gibson said.